2muchcoffeecom/ng2-restangular/README.md

 Live Demo on Plunkr [Hero App](http://embed.plnkr.co/qozGPV2HowzmtKbC9a54/).
 You can also check post about using ng2-restangular with [restdb.io](https://restdb.io/) service in [simple TODO Application](http://blog.2muchcoffee.com/angular_todo_application_with_ng2-restangular_and_restdb-io/)

-# Current stage

-Ng2-Restangular almost all functionality was transferred from the Restangular.
-We are open to any cooperation in terms of its further development.

 # Table of contents